October 28, 2025

 Need help scanning your ballot?

-International Postal Service via La Poste
+International Postal Service via La Poste:

 If your state requires postal mail ballot return, you can use international mail via the French Postal Service (La Poste).
-As of August 2025, you CANNOT use La Poste machines in the post office to buy the postage.
-(We confirmed this is still the situation as of January 2026.)

 • Do not send it with a signature required (lettre recommandée): Local election officers will not sign for it.